Flekay/The-Farmer-Was-Replaced/movement/wrapping_shortest_path/README.md

 Generates a comprehensive map of paths between all possible position pairs.
 It stores these paths in a dictionary for quick lookup and execution.

 ### `navi-to-list.py`
-Similar to `navi-to-tuple.py`, but utilizes lists instead of dictionaries to store movement data.
-This can potentially reduce setup time by using a generator method.
+Similar to `navi-to-dict.py`, but utilizes ~~lists~~ tuples instead of dictionaries to store movement data.
+Changed from 2d Lists to 1d Tuples to increased setup time.
+Setup time can be reduced even further by directly assaining the variable instead of using the function. e.g. `navi-to-list.py - known positions`

-### `navi-to-tuple.py`
+### `navi-to-dict.py`
 Pre-calculates the moves from each x,y coordinate to every other x,y coordinate.
 This approach reduces computation time during execution by using precomputed paths.